Frequently Asked Questions

 Do I need a new roof?

-Since you may not know what to look for on the roof, schedule periodic inspections, preferably twice a year.
+Since you may not know what to look for on the roof, schedule periodic inspections, preferably once a year.
 These inspections can uncover cracked, warped, or missing shingles, loose seams and deteriorated flashing, excessive surface granules accumulating in the gutters or down spouts, and other visible signs of roof problems.
 Catching problems early eliminates costs later.

 My roof leaks.
 Do I need to have it totally replaced?